 Our customers often want a bit more space for their competition rifles, which can come in at 18″-22″ barrels depending on the build.
 That’s why we created the 42″ Tactical Rifle Case.

 The second most important question we ask is: What type of buttstock is on your rifle?
 Typically when we say 16″ barrel length, we assume you are using a collapsible buttstock on your rifle.

 But if you are using a fixed stock with a 16″ barrel, your OAL will probably require our 42″ Tactical Rifle Case.
 It’s not always the case, but we have found that a fixed stock will change the bag length you will require more often than not.

 Many people are getting into the wild and wonderful world of suppressors.
 I personally don’t even run unsuppressed rifles anymore since I don’t see the benefit of not having them suppressed.
 This is a MAJOR factor to consider when choosing which case you want to purchase.

-A better example would be someone running a Surefire or Streamlight flashlight or a PEQ-15.
-These add bulk to the handguard but will really only affect the ability to strap your rifle into the bag.
+A better example would be someone running a Surefire or Streamlight flashlight or an ATPIAL-C. These add bulk to the handguard but will really only affect the ability to strap your rifle into the bag.
 That’s why we include three separate strap areas while many of our competitor’s cases only included two.

-So Which Size Rifle Case Will Work For You?
+So What Size Rifle Case Will Work For You?